 River Sing Me Home by Eleanor Shearer

-Offering an eye-opening look at life post-abolition as one woman searches the Caribbean for her lost children, River Sing Me Home is one of the best new historical novels of 2023.
+Offering an eye-opening look at life post-abolition as one woman searches for her lost children, River Sing Me Home is one of the best new historical novels of 2023.

 This journey will take her from the cane fields of Barbados to the forests of British Guiana in the hope of finding the faces of the beloved children she never forgot.